Some lucky people wake up in the morning and jump right out of bed bright-eyed and bushy-tailed (so to speak).

 So simply drinking enough water during the day to keep well hydrated can improve your brain function.

 The general rule of thumb is to drink half your body weight in ounces a day.
-The old admonition to drink eight glasses a day somehow doesn’t work for both Michael Jordan and me.
+The old admonition to drink eight glasses a day somehow doesn’t seem to work for both Tom Brady and me.

 The four basic Brain Gym exercises (which many students, including my grandchildren, are now taught in school) are called Pace (for Positive, Active, Clear and Energetic).
 They take only a few minutes to do, and make for a great start to the day.

-Click here for a short YouTube video showing all the parts of Pace and why each is important to the process.
-There are plenty of other videos with more extensive information that are online as well.
+Click here for a short YouTube video from Kelly’s YouTube channel showing all the parts of Pace and how quickly and easily you can fit it into your day, especially before crucial times in your day.
+Kelly shares plenty of other videos with her special brand of healing information as well.